just-buildsystem/justbuild/doc/concepts/service-target-cache.md

 generic way, e.g., using other version-control systems or specialized artifact-fetching tools.

-Additionally, for archive-like repositories in the `just-mr` repository specification (currently `archive` and `zip`), a `git` tree identifier can be specified.
-If the tree is known to `just-mr`, or the `"pragma"` `"absent"` is given, it will just use that tree.
-Otherwise, it will fetch as usual, but error out if the obtained tree is not the promised one after unpacking and taking the specified subdirectory.
-In this way, also archives can be used as absent roots.

 #### `just-mr fetch` to support storing in remote-execution CAS

 The `fetch` subcommand of `just-mr` will get an additional option to